This site requires a more recent version of Adobe Flash Player to function properly.

-Broadcom reports revenue in three major segments: Mobile & Wireless, Broadband communications and Infrastructure and Networking.
+Broadcom reports revenue in three major segments: Wireless Connectivity, Broadband communications and Infrastructure and Networking.

 Mobile & Wireless group is the most valuable segment for Broadcom.
-It accounts for close to half of the company’s value, as per our estimate.
-Broadcom is the leader in wireless connectivity solutions (WiFi, Bluetooth, GPS, NFC)
+It accounts for over 35% of the company’s value, as per our estimate.
+Broadcom is the leader in wireless connectivity solutions (WiFi, Bluetooth, GPS, NFC), accounting for 31% of the market.

 Infrastructure and Networking

 Infrastructure and Networking group is the second most valuable segment for Broadcom, as per our estimate.
 Infrastructure and Networking group manufactures semiconductors to be used in networking equipment.
-This segment is less valuable as the growth prospects of this segment is dependent on enterprise investment in infrastructure.
+The growth prospects of this segment is dependent on enterprise investment in infrastructure.
 The growth in consumer based networking products (PC and associated devices) has slowed down over the years.

 Increasing demand for Internet access